The Lorenzen Story

 Here we were again, no baby, and even down 1 fallopian tube.
 Seriously!
 I was a good person, waiting until I was financially stable to have a baby, I had a great career, a house, and being in health care all I could think of is the mommies who don’t want their babies.
 I just couldn’t come to terms.

 In January 2019 we found out we were pregnant again.
-Every one said, “third time is a charm”.
+Everyone said, “third time is a charm”.
 “It will happen this time”.
-Well fast forward to our 12 week blood test which we decided to do at this point – came back no triploidy!
+Well fast forward to our 12-week blood test which we decided to do at this point – came back no triploidy!
 YES….BUT….our baby had a 99% chance of having Down Syndrome.
-Every emotion went through our head again.
+Every emotion went through our heads again.
 How could we care for this baby adequately, would the baby be born alive, how severe was the Down Syndrome.
 We had to wait 4 weeks for the amniocentesis to confirm and we decided, you know what, God gave us this baby because he knew we could handle it!
 Well 3 days before our amniocentesis I was at work and just had the same feeling as with Kinley – something wasn’t right.
-I worked at a health care facility and asked one of the techs to see if there was a heart beat….NONE….SERIOUSLY!
+I worked at a health care facility and asked one of the techs to see if there was a heartbeat….NONE….SERIOUSLY!
 I immediately called my doctor and was seen.
 Yes, our baby, a boy this time, had passed and since I was 16 weeks along I would have to, yet again, deliver another sleeping angel.
 How did this keep happening?
 I immediately called Brianna to see if she could come to Marshfield from Minneapolis to photograph our baby.
-Unfortunately it didn’t work out but she told me that since he was less than 22 weeks, I could take all the pictures and send them to her and she would edit them.
+Unfortunately, it didn’t work out but she told me that since he was less than 22 weeks, I could take all the pictures and send them to her and she would edit them.
 I absolutely did this.
 What a great service NILMDTS did.
 Now I have pictures of both of my angels and they are framed in exactly the same way.
-May 2, 2018 our baby boy Eli Eric Lorenzen (Eric as a middle name after his dad Eric) was born sleeping at 11pm.
-Again, we left the hospital empty handed, devastated and speechless.
+May 2, 2018, our baby boy Eli Eric Lorenzen (Eric as a middle name after his dad Eric) was born sleeping at 11 pm.
+Again, we left the hospital empty-handed, devastated, and speechless.

-Now before the NILMDTS walk in 2018 we had to make new shirts, add a new babies name to the shirt.
+Now before the NILMDTS walk in 2018, we had to make new shirts, add a new baby’s name to the shirt.
 Again be that family there with no baby to hold, just now with two butterflies and two names on the signs.
-I talked with Gina and told her I wanted to speak, speak from the heart of a family that still didn’t have the happy ending, still didn’t have a baby to hold.
-Still attended the walks alone among everyone else and now I had a new shirt with another babies name added.
+I talked with Gina and told her I wanted to speak, speak from the heart of a family that still didn’t have a happy ending, still didn’t have a baby to hold.
+Still attended the walks alone among everyone else and now I had a new shirt with another baby’s name added.
 I wanted to be that person that those without a baby in their arms could relate to.
 To let them know they aren’t alone.

 Gina contacted me in May of 2019 to ask if I would be willing to share my story.
 My story has changed, but my appreciation hasn’t.
 Through the struggles, I finally feel like God answered my question of why I couldn’t take Kinley home, but I still didn’t know why I couldn’t have my other babies.
 In November of 2018 I accepted a new position, in a new state, having to make new friends, my entire world was changing….then…positive pregnancy test.
 Oh boy, here we go again.
 Would this result in another new t-shirt, would I finally have a baby on earth, I wasn’t sure what to think or feel.
-I can happily say, we are expecting a little healthy baby girl August 19, 2019.
-I wont have to make a new shirt, I hope, I got to register for gifts, I made it to the glucose test…it’s the small things, but regardless if I tell this story as the mommy and daddy attending the walk empty handed, or carrying a little baby, I know how it feels to be on all sides, I know how to realize that everyone’s journey is personal, unique and important.
+I can happily say, we have welcomed a little healthy baby girl in August 2019.
+I didn’t have to make a new shirt, I got to register for gifts, I made it to the glucose test…it’s the small things, but regardless if I tell this story as the mommy and daddy attending the walk empty-handed, or carrying a little baby, I know how it feels to be on all sides, I know how to realize that everyone’s journey is personal, unique and important.